martinolsson/freakshowlarp/_characters/wolf.markdown

 role: Priest
 affinity: Freaks
 image: assets/images/wolf_small.jpg
 description: The Lord moves in the most mysterious of ways.
-You were abandoned as a baby, feared by everyone in the village.
-And so the boy with the face of a wolf who nobody wanted was taken in and raised by the Catholic church far to the South.
+The child with the face of a wolf who nobody wanted was taken in and raised by the Catholic church far to the South.
 How could you repay their kindness but to take a vocation and enter the Church as a priest.
-They were never going to give you a parish.
-Sent first to Africa and then, after many long years, to the north where you found a flock, found a parish at last, here … in the circus.
+After many years you found a parish … in the circus.
+You are not sure whether these freaks are sinners or saints, but they are surely a part of God’s great plan, and the End Times are coming.
-requirements: Much facial hair, dog like prosthetic, or pronounced, wolf-life canine teeth.
+requirements: Much facial hair, a dog like prosthetic and/or pronounced, wolf-like canine teeth.
 layout: page
-order: 10
 ---